nathania4c/cosc315_Lab1/README.md

 ### For Parallel:
 * The process ids will be stored in an array of pid_t (type for process ids) since multiple pids can be referenced because mutiple proccesses can be running at a time
 * The child process will be executing the program
-* To further show that multiple processes can run simultaneously, if no child process is currently executing, a string will be printed, and when (after or before a child process) this string is printed may vary
 * The sleep() system call is implemented in order to suspend (delay) the next (killing) process by the specified timeout period
 #### Note: The exit(0) is placed at the end of the while loop to exit and avoid running the closh again